 It’s customary to start a disclosure statement with a list of all the financial ties you might have to the companies you cover.
 But I hardly have any to discuss.
-As I noted on my Post blog at the end of 2009 and in the fall of 2008, my investments are exceedingly dull: three Vanguard Group mutual funds.
+My investments remain exceedingly dull: a handful of Vanguard Group mutual funds.

 (Before a rollover into an IRA, my Post 401(k) had a small stake in the Berkshire Hathaway Stock Fund.
-It never included any investments in Washington Post Co. stock; make of that what you will.)
+It never included Washington Post Co. stock; make of that what you will.)

 It may be more enlightening to note the technological ties I have.
 The limited range of software, hardware and services I use every day is likely to inform my coverage, in one way or another, and you should keep that in mind as you read my work.
-Just please don’t interpret the following as endorsements–I made these choices for reasons that you might find irrelevant or worse, depending on your situation.
+Please don’t interpret all the following as endorsements–I made these choices for reasons you might find irrelevant or worse, depending on your situation.

-- Home broadband comes courtesy of a Verizon Fios connection.
-We only get the basic $50 plan: 15 Mbps down, 5 Mbps up.
+- Home broadband comes courtesy of a Verizon Fios connection with 300 Mbps uploads and downloads.

-- For wireless, I have an unlocked Nexus 4 Android phone on T-Mobile.
+- For wireless, I have a Google Pixel 5a Android phone on T-Mobile.